Inference for the proportional odds cumulative logit model with monotonicity constraints for ordinal predictors and ordinal response: Introduction

+Turning back to methodology, bootstrap may in principle be available, but can be inconsistent in such a situation (\cite{Andrews00}). \cite{CoKeSa00} treats a further issue with constrained likelihood inference.
 An alternative approach for regression with ordinal predictors would be to represent them by latent variables (\cite{moustaki2000latent}) or optimal scaling (\cite{de2009gifi}).
 Work on isotonic regression (\cite{stout2015isotonic}) is also related to the present approach.